ReactiveBayes/Cortex.jl/docs/src/inference_engine.md

 ## Overview

 The `InferenceEngine` is your gateway to probabilistic inference in Cortex.jl.
-The engine wraps your [model backend](@ref model_backend) and provides a unified interface for computing and updating messages and marginals required for inference.
+The engine wraps your [model engine](@ref model_engine) and provides a unified interface for computing and updating messages and marginals required for inference.

 Under the hood, the engine uses a [reactive signal system](@ref signals) to track dependencies between computations, update only what's necessary when data changes.
 It identifies which parts of the model need updates and manages computation order for efficiency.